Zum Hauptinhalt springen

 For enterprises, organisations and individuals the reduction of their Carbon Footprint is an important step to more sustainability and on the way to climate neutrality.
 But in most cases, CO2 emissions cannot be entirely avoided.

-By investing in carbon credits you offset your Carbon Footprint and help to fight climate change and to improve the living conditions of people in the project areas for example by increasing living standards, allowing access to education, creating jobs, improving health conditions or infrastructure and further more.
+By investing in carbon credits you help to fight climate change and to improve the living conditions of people in the project areas for example by increasing living standards, allowing access to education, creating jobs, improving health conditions or infrastructure and further more.

-We recommend - as required by PAS 2060 - that only carbon credits from projects that meet the following criteria should be used for offsetting:
+We recommend - as required by PAS 2060 - that contribution shoult be made to projects that meet the following criteria:

 • • Additionaliy